Raleigh Skyline

 To stay safe during a DWI stop in North Carolina, it's important to follow these steps:

-• Remain calm and polite: Keep a calm demeanor and be polite when speaking to the officer.
+Keep a calm demeanor and be polite when speaking to the officer.

-• Know your rights: Familiarize yourself with your rights during a DWI stop so you know what to expect.
+Familiarize yourself with your rights during a DWI stop so you know what to expect.

-• Refrain from making incriminating statements: Don’t make any statements that could incriminate you.
+Don't make any statements that could incriminate you.

-• Call a DWI attorney: If you’re arrested at a traffic stop, it’s recommended that you call a DWI lawyer to represent you, protect your rights, and achieve the best possible outcome for your case.
+If you're arrested at a traffic stop, it's recommended that you call a DWI lawyer to represent you, protect your rights, and achieve the best possible outcome for your case.

 DWI Sentencing and Penalties for Drunk Driving Cases

-If you’re facing charges for a DWI offense in Raleigh or the surrounding areas of North Carolina, you’ll face a range of penalties, including fines, jail time, license suspension, and more.
+If you’re facing charges for a DWI offense in Raleigh or the surrounding areas of North Carolina, you’ll face a range of penalties, including fines, jail time, driver’s license suspension, and more.

 The specific consequences you’ll face from DWI charges that result in a conviction will depend on the circumstances of your case, including your BAC level, whether you have a prior DWI conviction, and any aggravating factors.